matthiasferch/tsm/README.md

     tsc --target "ES5" --out "tsm-[x.y].js" -sourcemap -declarations tsm.ts

-The *target* parameter is necessary for the property definitions (.xyz, etc.) to work.
+The *target* parameter is necessary for the swizzle operators (.xyz, etc.) to work.

 After successful compilation, four files will be created: